Sony A9 versus Fujifilm X-T2

 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A9 offers a substantially higher resolution than the one in the X-T2 (3686k vs 2360k dots).
-The adjacent table lists some of the other core features of the Sony A9 and Fujifilm X-T2 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Sony A9 and Fujifilm X-T2 in connection with corresponding information for a sample of similar cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.